infinum/ngx-form-object/docusaurus/docs/guides/defining-relationship-form-fields.md

 ### Create form fields using BuildControl decorator

 If defined, method decorated with `BuildControl` decorator will be used when building a form field for any model property or relationship decorated with `Attribute`, `BelongsTo` or `HasMany`.
-This method must return an `ExtendedFormControl`, `ExtendedFormArray` or `FormStore` instance.
+This method must return an instance of `ExtendedFormControl`, `ExtendedFormArray` or `FormStore`.
 It receives property value as its argument.
 [Find out more](guides/creating-complex-forms.md#creating-custom-relationship-forms).